elysianb/vintedget/README.md

                 local storage.

                 Additional needed arguments are the following :
-                -T, --token
+                -AT, --access-token
                     JWT token for read operations related to user.
 For example, token corresponds to the cookie nammed access_token_web from host .www.vinted.fr

+                -RT, --refresh-token
+                    JWT token for read operations related to user.
+For example, token corresponds to the cookie nammed refresh_token_web from host .www.vinted.fr

                 for practical usage, store token in a shell variable and pass this variable as parameter

                 Example:
-                  vget --login -T $token
+                  vget --login -AT $accessToken -RT $refreshToken

         --whoami
                 If logged, display the login stored in vget local storage